|

 departing refugees.

-Rathaus (town hall).
+Rathaus (city hall).

 A postcard view from 1943, before the first bombings. (author's collection)